 While the legislative process is completed, all necessary organisational preparations are continuing in parallel.

 The preparations are being delivered by a Project Team led by the Programme Director and CEO Designate, Mr. Gordon Jeyes and with participation from this Department, the NEWB, the FSA and HSE Children and Family Services.
 The work is overseen by a high level group chaired by the Secretary General of this Department and including representatives of the Departments of Health and Public Expenditure and Reform, the HSE and the incoming management team of the new Agency.

 Appointments to the Board of the Family Support Agency

-In accordance with the Governments decision to widen the opportunity for board membership of State Bodies, the Minister for Children and Youth Affairs, Ms Frances Fitzgerald TD, has invited expressions of interest from those interested in being appointed to the Board of the Family Support Agency.
+In accordance with the Government’s decision to widen the opportunity for board membership of State Bodies, the Minister for Children and Youth Affairs, Minister Fitzgerald invited expressions of interest from those interested in being appointed to the Board of the Family Support Agency.
 The Family Support Agency is one of the agencies which will be merged into the new Child and Family Agency.
 The new Family Support Agency Board will be expected to provide oversight and guidance in relation to the organisational preparations for the establishment of the Child and Family Agency.

-Minister Fitzgerald established the Task Force on the Child and Family Support Agency in September 2011 in response to the Programme for Government commitment to “fundamentally reform the delivery of child protection services by removing child welfare and protection from the HSE and creating a dedicated Child Welfare and Protection Agency, reforming the model of service delivery and improving accountability to the Dáil”.
-The Task Force has concluded its work and its Report was published in July 2012.
+Minister Frances Fitzgerald TD established the Task Force on the Child and Family Support Agency in September 2011 in response to the Programme for Government commitment to “fundamentally reform the delivery of child protection services by removing child welfare and protection from the HSE and creating a dedicated Child Welfare and Protection Agency, reforming the model of service delivery and improving accountability to the Dáil”.
+The Task Force Report was published in July 2012.